1983 Swedish speedway season: Team Championship

-Njudungarna won the Elitserien and were declared the winners of the Swedish Speedway Team Championship for the third time.
-The Njudungarna team included Göran Waltersson, Uno Johansson, Conny Samuelsson and Alf Trofast.
+Njudungarna finished top of the league but Getingarna beat them in the play-off final to win the Elitserien and were declared the winners of the Swedish Speedway Team Championship for the fourteenth time.
+The Getingarna team included Anders Michanek, Tommy Nilsson and Per Jonsson.

 Gamarna and Vargarna won the first division north and south respectively, while Eldarna and Filbyterna won the second division north and south respectively.